INSaFLU/docker/README.md

 To configure installation, modify the file `components/televir/config_install.py` and set the variables to `True` or `False` according to the software you want to install.
 Then run the commands "./build.sh" and "./up_televir.sh" to install the software.

+#### Update TELEVIR databases

+To update TELEVIR databases, modify the file `components/televir/config_install.py` and set the variable UPDATE to `True`.
+Then run the commands "./build.sh" and "./up_televir.sh" to update the databases.
+This will update the centrifuge index and the refseq nucleotide reference database.

 ### TELEVIR+

 TELEVIR local installation makes available aditional databases not available in the web version.
 These databases are: